-- Whether an IND is required to conduct an investigation of a drug to be marketed primarily depends on the intent of the investigation and the degree of risk associated with the use of the drug in the investigation.
+- Whether a drug requires an IND or not before marketing primarily depends on the intent of the investigation and the degree of risk associated with the use of the drug.

 - Institutional ethics committee (EC) review of the clinical investigation may be conducted in parallel with the FDA review of the IND.
-However, EC approval must be obtained prior to the sponsor being permitted to initiate the clinical trial.
+However, EC approval must be obtained before the sponsor being permitted to initiate the clinical trial.

 - The sponsor/PI must register 21 calendar days after the first human participant is enrolled in a trial.

 The Electronic Common Technical Document (eCTD) is the standard, accepted electronic format for the following submission types:

 - Investigational New Drug Application (IND)

 - Abbreviated New Drug Application (ANDA)